What do you do when you are not reaching your goals? Who can you turn to if everything in your life is pretty good, but something seems to be missing?

 - The person is manipulative or conniving.

 List all that apply.
 After you define what makes the relationships polluted, choose the one that is causing you the most stress.
-Write their name down and then list all the ways you, directly and indirectly, engage with this person.
+Write their name down and then list all the ways you engage with this person directly and indirectly.

-Examples of direct engagement are, emailing, talking on the phone, texting, physical contact, etc. Examples of indirect time devoted to the person are thoughts about and feeling upset over the person/relationship.
+Examples of direct engagement are emailing, talking on the phone, texting, physical contact, etc. Examples of indirect time devoted to the person are thoughts about and feeling upset about the person/relationship.

 Now that you have a clear picture of the costs, you need to decide the best way to manage the relationship.
 You could do nothing, take a step back, or leave it.
 You are the only person who can decide which option is most workable for you.

 The last step is to take action.
-If you decided to end the relationship, then review the direct and indirect ways you devote energy to it.
+If you decide to end the relationship, then review the direct and indirect ways you devote energy to it.
 Write down all the possible things you could do to support your decision to end it.
-You also can do this if you decide to take a step back.
+You can also do this if you decide to take a step back.

 If you choose to do nothing, it is still useful to review your reasons for why the relationship is toxic and how you are devoting time to it.
-Doing so can help you in the event you decide to either take a step back or leave it.
+Doing so can help you if you later decide to take a step back or leave it.